Additivity and Fiber Sequences for Combinatorial K-Theory: Delooping

 \section{Delooping}

 \lbl{section:spectra}

-In this section, we show that for any $\fcgwa$ category $(\C,\W)$, $K(\C,\W)$ is a spectrum.
+In this section, we show that $K(\C,\W)$ is a spectrum, for any relative $\fcgwa$ category $(\C,\W)$.
 This is done by defining a notion of relative $K$-theory and following the same outline as in \cite[Section 1.5]{Waldhausen}; we include the proofs here for completeness.

 \begin{defn} Let $F: \A\to\B$ be an $\fcgwa$ functor between $\fcgwa$ categories.
 For each $n$, we define the double category $S_n(F)$ as the pullback \begin{diagram} {S_n (F) & S_{n+1}\B\\ S_n \A & S_n \B\\}; \to{1-1}{1-2} \to{1-1}{2-1} \to{1-2}{2-2}^{d_0} \to{2-1}{2-2}_F \path[font= ] (m-1-1) edge[-,white] node[pos=0.05] {$\lrcorner$} (m-2-2); \end{diagram} \end{defn}